waleedahmq/credit-card-payment/README.md

 4- Make sure the database "payment" exists in the PostgreSQL.
 If there is none with this name, make sure to create it.

 5- Try start your project with "Node server.js" command on terminal from root of the project.

+6- To run test case, try "npm test" command.
+Right now test is having error, because of helper which is globally defined but is unaccessable by mocha.